kryptokrauts/sdcworkshop/README.md

 During the workshop, participants will create 3 different [workshop-contracts](./workshop-contracts) to learn and understand core principles for creating & testing Smart Contracts on XPR Network.

 For each of these contracts, the required contract files are already provided.
 The logic is missing and needs to be added by the participants with one single goal:
-- Make the provided tests green! ;-)
+- Let the predefined tests pass! ;-)

-#### Note
+Note:
-The first [hello-world](./workshop-contracts/0-hello-world) contract will be solved and demonstrated by the workshop facilitators to ensure everybody understands what needs to be done.
+- The first [hello-world](./workshop-contracts/0-hello-world) contract will be solved and demonstrated by the workshop facilitators to ensure everybody understands what needs to be done.

 ## XPR Rewards
 Everybody who participates in the workshop, will be eligible to get XPR in two ways: